wouterd/docker-maven-plugin/README.md

 - docker.containers.[id].ports.[portname].port (f.ex 'docker.containers.id.DB.ports.tcp/3306.port')

 You can pass those project properties over to your integration test and use them to connect to your application.

+The plugin will connect to a docker instance over HTTP, linux socket support will be added after 1.0.
+It will look up the host/port of docker in the following way:
+- It will grab host and port from docker.host and docker.port set by -Ddocker.host and -Ddocker.port on the command line
+- Else it will try to parse the DOCKER_HOST system environment variable
+- Finally it will default to 127.0.0.1:4243

 # Boot2docker-cli
 Boot2docker-cli exposes two interfaces on the boot2docker VM.
 There's a host-only network and a "public network".
 The VM